Editing

 for file changes and regenerate the temporary project to pick up changes in dependencies.

-feature been tested with the following IDE’s:
+feature using temporary directory and symbolic links been tested with the following IDE’s:

 The edit